Pecan Street Inc. Awarded $7.9 Million DOE Grant to Enhance Grid Resilience in Delaware

 Credit: Kindel Media/Pexels

-(DOE) has granted a substantial five-year, $7.9 million award to Inc. and its esteemed partners as part of the Grid Resilience and Innovation Partnerships Programme (GRIP).
+(DOE) has granted a substantial five-year, $7.9 million award to Pecan Street Inc. and its esteemed partners as part of the Resilience and Innovation Partnerships Programme (GRIP).
 The grant's primary objective is to facilitate the development and deployment of cutting-edge technology that enables utilities to efficiently manage solar supply and energy demand across the grid.

 The deployment of this groundbreaking technology will specifically target Delaware, where grid congestion issues have led to utilities having to deny further solar installations across extensive portions of the state.
 Pecan Street Inc.'s collaborative partners in this venture include Delaware Electric Cooperative, The Institute of Energy Conversion at the University of Delaware, Clean Energy USA, Imani Energy, and Energize Delaware.